Web1776/Framework-of-Oz/readme.md

 	'settings'	=> array(),		//[ARR] 	Additional settings to use for certain fields (like editor)
 	'options'	=> array(), 	//[ARR] 	The list of options for select boxes.
 The key will be used as the value, and the value will be used as the label.
 See `select` in the field descriptions below for more details.
 	'class'		=> '',			//[STR] 	Extra classes to apply.
 Classes should be space separated and without the dot (this will essentially get dumped into the elements `class` attribute)
+	'callback'	=> false,		//[FUNCTION] A function to call once the field has been displayed.
+Get's passed ($this, $field), which represent the metabox instance and current field respectively
 )
 ```